I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Conclusion

-\subsubsectitle{(1) Spying Extension Data Expansion Techniques} After obtaining an initial set of 100 verified spying extensions, we apply the following data exansion techniques over these verified extensions to obtain a larger candidate set using the following -- \begin{itemize} \item \textbf{Filename Matching:} We extract the file names of the JavaScript files which are responsible for spying behavior found in the previously found seed spying extensions.
-We search for extensions with same file names in entire Chrome Web Store and find 384 more extensions out of which we verified 49 to be spying.

-\item \textbf{Developer Based Signature:} We look for other extensions written by developers of the spying extensions in our seed dataset.
-We extract the developer name for all the spying extensions and inspect all extensions by the developers on Chrome We Store.
-Out of 159 such extensions, we verified 8 to be spying.

-\item \textbf{URL Based Signatures:} By our definition of spying extensions, every spying extension send user information to an untrusted remote URL.
-From our seed dataset of spying extensions we create a list of remote URLs used to send over user information.
-We then extract all the URLs in source code of each extension on chrome webstore and search for extensions that match the URL of a known spying server.
-Out of 145 matches, we found 46 to be spying.
+\subsubsectitle{(1) Spying Extension Data Expansion Techniques} After obtaining an initial set of 100 verified spying extensions, we apply the following data expansion techniques over these verified extensions to obtain a larger candidate set. \begin{itemize} \item \textbf{Filename Matching:} We extract the file names of the JavaScript files which are responsible for spying behavior.
+We search for extensions with similar file names (using substring matching) in the Chrome Web Store and find 384 more extensions out of which we verified 49 to be spying. \item \textbf{Developer Based Signature:} We look for other extensions written by developers of the spying extensions in our seed dataset.
+We discover 159 such extensions, and verify 8 to be spying. \item \textbf{URL Based Signatures:} From our seed dataset of spying extensions we create a list of remote URLs used to send over user information.
+We search for other extensions that include these URLs in the source code.
+Out of 145 matches, we verify 46 to be spying.
 For the remaining set, we suspect that these extensions were no longer tracking (or we could not trigger the spying mode).
 Also, some of the extensions were not functioning properly.

-\item \textbf{JavaScript Based Signatures:} From our seed dataset of spying extensions, we find the JavaScript code snippets which was used for unsolicited data access or stealthy transfer of data.
-We search for the same code snippets in the source code of all the extensions of the chrome store and found 155 closely matching extensions.
-Out of these we verified 15 extensions to be actually spying. \end{itemize}
+\item \textbf{JavaScript Based Signatures:} From our seed dataset of spying extensions, we identify JavaScript code snippets used for spying activities.
+We search for other extensions using similar code snippets.
+We find 155 closely matching extensions, and verify 15 to be spying.